Rent safe and private dog parks hosted by locals

 Panting: Does it always mean your dog is hot?

-Dogs aren’t able to sweat like we humans do (expelling heat from every surface of our body) so they cool themselves off by panting instead.
-They might also pant when they’re feeling stressed or experiencing physical pain.
+Dogs aren’t able to sweat like we humans do.
+We are able to expel heat from every surface of our body, but they can only cool off through their paw pads—and by panting instead.
+Our canine companions might also pant when they’re feeling stressed or experiencing physical pain.

 How can you tell the difference between a stress pant and a regular pant?